DavidBK/shampoo/Node/Basics.md

 1. What is the advantage and the disadvantage of using callbacks as a solution for the async problem?
 2. When do you think this solution will be useful?
 3. What is callback hell?
+4. How do you implement a job after "Parallel" execution?

 #### Callbacks - Worth Knowing